 This command enables or disables automatic selection of the meter measurement range.
 The meter hunts for the best measurement range for the current sensor and laser conditions when auto ranging is active.
 The hunt procedure may require several samples to arrive at the best range.
+Auto ranging applies only when a thermopile or optical sensor is attached.

-Command: CONFigure:RANGe:AUTO {DEFault|ON|OFF} Default: OFF
+Command: CONFigure:RANGe:AUTO

+$\{DEFault|ON|OFF\}$

 Query: CONFigure:RANGe:AUTO?
-Reply: ON|OFF

-Statistics Mode Control Sets statistics calculation parameters to be used in the statistics operating mode.
+Statistics Mode Control

+Sets statistics calculation parameters to be used in the statistics operating mode.